Ear infections can affect anyone, and there are many of them. Some of the most common ear infections include:

 This is the inflammation of the middle ear.
 When there is inflammation, there is a buildup of fluid.
 While the condition can affect both adults and children, it’s more common in children.

-Studies show that many children tend to suffer several bouts of the condition before they reach the age of 7 years.
+Studies show that many children tend to suffer several bouts of the condition before they reach 7 years.

-When your child is having the condition they tend to cry a lot, pull the ear, be irritable, have a mild fever, among many other things.
+When your child has the condition, they tend to cry a lot, pull the ear, be irritable, have a mild fever, among many other things.

 Tinnitus is characterized as ringing in the ear, but sometimes you tend to experience ear buzzing, hissing, clicking, and roaring.

-When you are suffering from the condition you experience unexplained sound in one or both ear.
-The sounds are soft or loud depending on the extent of infection.
+When you are suffering from the condition, you experience unexplained sound in one or both ears.
+The sounds are soft or loud, depending on the extent of infection.

 In most cases, tinnitus problems fix themselves on their own, but if the condition gets worse, you should get the input of a professional.
 Some of the most common treatment options are sound therapy and stress management.

 It’s a form of chronic Otitis media.
-It comes about as a result of a long-term build-up of thick, sticky fluid in the middle ear behind the eardrum.
+It comes about due to a long-term build-up of thick, sticky fluid in the middle ear behind the eardrum.

 Depending on the extent of buildup, you can suffer from hearing loss.
 When children have the condition, they have problems socializing and learning.

 Also known as Otitis externa, this condition is characterized by the inflammation of the ear canal.
-The condition comes about due to the accumulation of moisture in the ear canal which leads to ear irritation.
+The condition comes about due to moisture accumulation in the ear canal, which leads to ear irritation.

-If you don’t fix the issue early enough, it can lead to ear infection.
+If you don’t fix the issue early enough, it can lead to an ear infection.

-When you are suffering from the condition, you tend to have redness in the ear canal that is accompanied by itching and clear, non-smelly discharge.
+When you are suffering from the condition, you tend to have redness in the ear canal accompanied by itching and clear, non-smelly discharge.

-When you don’t fix the problem early enough, the symptoms get worse leading to inflammation of the lymph nodes and fever.
+When you don’t fix the problem early enough, the symptoms worsen, leading to inflammation of the lymph nodes and fever.